cacticouncil/pencilcode/README.md

 How To Build Standalone
 =======================
-From home directory on windows:
+After prerequisites and building pencilcode, go to home directory on windows:

 <pre>
 npm install electron